 Canadian Relevance

 While this study was conducted in Denmark and Sweden, necrotising soft tissue infection is a severe condition also treated in Canada.
-Hyperbaric oxygen therapy, mentioned in the study's background as a treatment for this condition, is a recognized therapy for other conditions in Canada.
+Hyperbaric oxygen therapy, mentioned in the study's background as a treatment for this condition, is a recognised therapy for other conditions in Canada.

 Study Limitations